hohonuuli/vars/README.txt

 vars-redux/vars-standalone/target/vars-standalone-[VERSION]-scripting.zip.

-The 'environment' variable specifies what database you are targeting, for most folks that will be 'dev'.
+The 'environment' variable specifies what database you are targeting, for most folks that will be 'dev'. i